 In typical Almodóvar style, the sets are often simplistic, with bright, neon colors bringing life to otherwise humble décor.
 Each shot looks meticulously crafted, with visually striking sequences, and highly stylized, but nonetheless balanced mis-en-scene.
 Almodovar puts particular emphasis on the male form, often hesitating on various bodies, forcing the audience to identify with the voyeur and observe the love, lust, and obsession taking place on screen.

 Bad Education is a film that will not leave your mind quickly, and is equal parts pain and beauty.
 It is very much a film for filmmakers, but not so much that it takes away from the enjoyment.
 Some films are so self-referential and “meta” as to be distracting and even tedious, but Bad Education never suffers from it.
 The characters are beautifully portrayed, the story brilliantly crafted, and the images visceral and moving, from start to finish.

-Bad Education is currently available to stream on Hulu.
+Bad Education is available to rent or purchase via Amazon here.